 [Section 21 amended by No. 59 of 2004 s.
 141.]

-22. Director may request information
+22. Information from other officials, Director may request

 (1) The Director may in accordance with subsection (2) make a request in writing to an official, including the Commissioner of Police and a member of the police force, whose functions include prosecuting for or investigating offences.